 If patients are visiting emergency for post-surgical problems, it is best to return to the hospital that conducted the surgery.
 They will have quick access to your important medical information.

-Our Green Zone makes sure that minor health care needs receive more timely attention in a separate clinic, freeing the Emergency Department to address the critical care needs of more urgent cases.
-You may receive the appropriate care or treatment from any member of our team including a doctor or other specialist as may be consulted.
+Our Green Zone facilitates more timely attention for less complex conditions in a separate area, freeing the Emergency Department to address the critical care needs of more complex cases.
+You may receive the appropriate care or treatment from any member of our team including a doctor or in some cases another specialist may be consulted.

-If the triage nurse assesses your symptoms or injuries to be less severe than those of other patients, you will be referred to our Green Zone, in order to minimize your length of stay in our department.
+If the triage nurse assesses your symptoms or injuries to be of a less complex nature you will be referred to our Green Zone, in order to minimize your length of stay in our department.
 Some examples include lacerations, sprains, minor head injury.

 What is the Yellow Zone?

 After you are assessed by the triage nurse, you may receive care in the Yellow Zone, a treatment area for ambulatory patients with minor to moderate situations.
 In this area stretchers are only used for assessments and certain treatments; you may be asked to return to the Yellow Zone waiting room to wait for further assessments, tests and results.
 Depending on the treatment provided patients may be allocated a recliner chair for those who may require a longer length of stay.
 Some examples include abdominal pain, mild breathing difficulties.

 Patients with more complex conditions or those who may require a longer length of stay and require a stretcher will be placed in this area.
 You will be assessed by a nurse and physician and may require blood tests, x-rays or medications.
 Some examples include patients with severe dehydration, patients with a complex medical history and breathing problems.